 Why Live in Clarendon Park

-Clarendon Park, located in Chicago's Uptown District, offers residents access to Montrose Beach along Lake Michigan, providing opportunities for sunbathing, swimming, kayaking, and various recreational sports.
-The neighborhood features vintage brick Chicago-style flats, primarily condominiums and duplexes, many of which have been well-maintained or renovated.
-Residents can enjoy a variety of things to do, including visiting the Montrose Point Bird Sanctuary, Montrose Harbor, and the Clarendon Community Center at Lincoln Park, which offers baseball fields, basketball courts, a skate park, and a fitness center.
-The area is also home to a dog park and a turf field used for sledding in winter.
-Clarendon Park is safer than the national average, making it a practical choice for families.
-Daily necessities are easily accessible with nearby stores like Target, Jewel-Osco, and Walgreens, along with local favorites such as Wilson Grocery Store and M&M Grocery.
-Dining options range from The Reservoir, known for its brunch and live jazz, to Jakes Pup in the Ruf and Wabi Sabi Rotary.
-Public transportation is convenient with Lawrence and Wilson subway stations connecting to the red and purple lines, and numerous bus stops along major roads.
-For those driving, US Route 41 is easily accessible.
-Schools in the area include Brennemann Elementary and Uplift Community High School, both offering various programs and receiving decent ratings.
-Healthcare needs are met by Weiss Memorial Hospital and Chicago Lakeshore Hospital Children’s Pavilion, along with several private practices throughout the neighborhood.
+Clarendon Park, located in Chicago's Uptown District, features vintage brick Chicago-style flats, primarily condominiums and duplexes, many of which have been well-maintained or renovated.
+They often range from $330,000 to $800,000.
+Schools in the area include Uplift Community High School, which gets high ratings.
+Residents can access to Montrose Beach along Lake Michigan, which provides sunbathing, swimming, and kayaking opportunities.
+Other activities include visiting the Montrose Point Bird Sanctuary, the Montrose Harbor and the Clarendon Community Center at Lincoln Park, which has baseball fields, basketball courts, a skate park and a fitness center.
+The area is also home to a dog park, and Cricket Hill is used for sledding in winter.
+Groceries can essentials are found at nearby chains like Target, Jewel-Osco, and Walgreens along with local favorites Wilson Grocery Store and M&M Grocery.
+Dining options range from The Reservoir, known for its brunch and live jazz, to Jakes Pup in the Ruf, which serves Italian beef sandwiches.
+Wabi Sabi Rotary has modern Japanese cuisine.
+The Lawrence and Wilson train stations are nearby, and numerous bus stops sit along the area's major roads.
+Drivers can hop on U.S. Route 41.
+Weiss Memorial Hospital and Chicago Lakeshore Hospital Children’s Pavilion are a short drive away.

 Frequently Asked Questions